elangb/TravelWeb/README.md

 ## 🚣‍♂️ Travel Web

 - Travel Web Using HTML CSS & JavaScript
-- Developed first with the Mobile First methodology, then for desktop.
+- Developed first with the Desktop First methodology, then for Mobile.
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- Compatible with all dekstop devices and with a beautiful and pleasant user interface.

 ![preview img](/preview-travelweb.png)